 The main parameters that drive or limit our customer experience are content, end devices, tariffs, and network capabilities.

 Content availability or the lack thereof is what it’s all about.
-The never-ending pursuit for content consumption, and more recently content creation (even more than consumption), is one of the key drivers for mobile customer experience.
+The never-ending pursuit of content consumption, and more recently content creation (even more than consumption), is one of the key drivers of mobile customer experience.

 The more content you have at your fingertips – whether it’s the latest Netflix drama or your friend’s live Facebook stream (check out some Facebook live statistics in this MediaKix post) – and the more content you can create and share at any given moment and from any given location, the happier a customer you are.

-If we look back to just a few years ago, to the old ages of 2G and 3G networks, content availability and end-device capabilities were not a driver of customer experience but rather a set-back for it.
+If we look back to just a few years ago, to the old ages of 2G and 3G networks, content availability and end-device capabilities were not a driver of customer experience but rather a setback for it.
 The availability of media-rich content (mainly multimedia) has only become common in the mobile realm with the introduction of 4G.
-Moreover, end devices that are capable to create, consume and communicate such rich content have only been around since smartphones were widely introduced.
+Moreover, end devices that are capable of creating, consuming, and communicating such rich content have only been around since smartphones were widely introduced.

 So now that we have great content and fabulous end devices, what limits us from achieving the absolute mobile experience?

-First – our budget.
+First – is our budget.
 In this age of bandwidth-intense applications, we often reach the monthly limit of our data plan.
-In such scenarios, we have access to all of the favorable parameters but we cannot really enjoy the service as we are limited in our usage of network resources.
+In such scenarios, we have access to all of the favorable parameters, but we cannot really enjoy the service as we are limited in our usage of network resources.

 This is where the fourth parameter – network capabilities – comes into the picture.